Mexican folk dance: Michoacán

-Another place that has very unique and different dresses for dancing is Michoacán, Mexico.
+Another place that has unique dresses for dancing is Michoacán, Mexico.
 Their dresses are very different from Jalisco.
 The dresses in Michoacán are very simple but elegant.
 They have a long skirt with very little detail of ribbons.
 The upper part of the dress is made up of a simple blouse that has embroider detail around the neck, they also use a belt and an embroidered apron.
 In Michoacán they have many dresses depending on the event, they have dresses that are for everyday wear and dresses for special ceremonies or occasions.
 There are many parts that go along with the dress from the hair to all the accessories that they wear.
 The everyday dress for women in Michoacán is made up of five items of clothing.
 These items consist of an underskirt, skirt, an apron, shawl, and lastly a blouse which is also known as a guanengo.
 All of these item are made of different fabrics and color which makes each item stand out.
 Like the dresses from Jalisco, the dresses in Michoacán also have bright colors with little use of black.
 For special day like Palm Sunday for example, they add more accessories.
 These accessories consist of sashes, beaded necklaces, hats woven of palm leaves, masks, fresh fruit, mirrors and tinsel.
 They also different accessories for special ceremonies that are done in their communities which makes them stand out due to the variety in their dresses.